-- In alpha-beta search, a sufficient, or good, move at an interior node is defined as - one causes a cutoff, or - $\triangleright \text{ Remark: this move is potentially good for its parent } u, \text{ though a cutoff} \\ \text{happens may depend on the values of } u$'s older siblings. - if no cutoff occurs, the one yielding the best minimax score, or - the one that is a sibling of the chosen one that yields the best minimax score and has the same best score.
+- In alpha-beta search, a sufficient, or good, move at an interior node is defined as - one causes a cutoff, or - $\triangleright$ Remark: this move is potentially good for its parent u, though a cutoff happens may depend on the values of u's older siblings. - $\triangleright$ Example: move from 1.2 to 1.2.1. - if no cutoff occurs, the one yielding the best minimax score, or - ▷ Example: move from 1 to 1.2. - the one that is a sibling of the chosen one that yields the best minimax score and has the same best score.